The Natural World

 July 2028 – Australia and New Zealand

 If you’re a fan of far-flung future travel plans, 2028’s eclipse is the one for you.
 While Australia and New Zealand’s scorching sun turns down the heat in July, it will still impress when it slips behind the moon.
-Time your Australian adventure so you’re in Syndey on the 22nd July 2028, and you’ll be bang in the middle of the eclipse’s path, watching as the Opera House plunges into darkness.
-Over in New Zealand, bundle up and head to Queenstown or Dunedin to witness the total solar eclipse, before making the most of the cooler climes and tackling the great outdoors (without breaking a sweat).
+Time your Australian adventure so you’re in El Questro on the 22nd of July 2028.
+Here, you’ll be bang in the middle of the eclipse’s path, watching as the vast and untamed landscape of The Kimberley is plunged into darkness.
+Over in New Zealand, bundle up and head to Queenstown or Dunedin to witness the total solar eclipse, then make the most of the cooler climes and tackle the great outdoors (without breaking a sweat).

 Check out an example itinerary for New Zealand here: New Zealand from North to South: Auckland to Queenstown